ipld/ipld/specs/codecs/dag-eth/convenience_types.md

    # This CID is composed of the KECCAK_256 multihash of the RLP encoded header and the EthHeader codec (0x90)
    # Note that the header contains references to the uncles and tx, receipt, and state tries at this height
    Header       &Header
-   # CID link to the list of hashes for each of the transactions at this block
+   # CID link to the list of transactions at this block
-   # This CID is composed of the KECCAK_256 multihash of the RLP encoded list of transaction hashes and the EthTxHashList codec (tbd)
+   # This CID is composed of the KECCAK_256 multihash of the RLP encoded list of transactions and the EthTxList codec (tbd)
-   Transactions &TransactionHashes
+   Transactions &Transactions
-   # CID link to the list of hashes for each of the receipts at this block
+   # CID link to the list of receipts at this block
-   # This CID is composed of the KECCAK_256 multihash of the RLP encoded list of receipt hashes and the EthTxReceiptHashList codec (tbd)
+   # This CID is composed of the KECCAK_256 multihash of the RLP encoded list of receipts and the EthTxReceiptList codec (tbd)
-   Receipts     &ReceiptHashes
+   Receipts     &Receipts
 }
 ```